 Cocaine withdrawal occurs when someone who has used a large amount of Cocaine cuts down or quits taking the drug.
 Symptoms of withdrawal can occur even if the user is not entirely off Cocaine and still has some drugs in their blood.
 Withdrawal Symptoms include:

-Cocaine has varied effects on every individual.
-From intense euphoria to sensations of anxiety, pain, and hallucinations, Cocaine has various products.
+Cocaine has varied effects on every individual, from intense euphoria to sensations of anxiety, pain, and hallucinations.
 Cocaine is produced from the coca leaf (Erythroxylum coca), which affects the central nervous system (CNS).

 Cocaine causes a rapid buildup of dopamine.
 This buildup of dopamine provokes the individual’s potential for misuse.
 Even though the consumption of Cocaine fulfills the craving for the dopamine reward, it also changes the brain’s neurochemistry causing a substance use disorder.

 At Avatar Residential Detox Center NJ.we provide a range of drug detox treatments and specialty therapies to help patients in the cocaine addiction treatment programs, which help with their symptoms and lead to an addiction-free life.